Last Updated on 17 March 2025 by Cycloscope

 Kota Kinabalu

-We began our bicycle tour of Borneo in Kota Kinabalu, the capital of Sabah state, in the north-east of the island.
-Kota Kinabalu itself is not a great city, there’s a beach but a stream of sewer cut it in half, I won’t bath here.
+We began our bicycle tour of Borneo in Kota Kinabalu, the capital of Sabah state, in the northeast of the island.
+Kota Kinabalu itself is not a great city; there’s a beach, but a stream of sewer cuts it in half, so I won’t bathe here.

 From Kota Kinabalu to Tenom: the Crocker range – 171km